Who wins the Kyle Kuzma vs. Donovan Mitchell matchup in tonight's game?

 Donovan Mitchell & the Cavaliers

-- Donovan Mitchell's numbers on the season are 27.9 points, 5.7 assists and 5.7 boards per game.
+- Donovan Mitchell's numbers for the season are 27.7 points, 5.6 assists and 5.6 boards per game.

 - Cleveland and its opponents have been mostly even in the turnover battle.
-The Cavs commit 13.3 per game (18th in the league) and force 13.7 (10th in NBA action).
+The Cavs commit 13.1 per game (17th in the league) and force 13.5 (11th in NBA play).

 Sportsbook Promo Codes